sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-optimise-optimisationproblem-arma-mat-double" %}

 - Minimises an optimisation problem, starting with `initialParameters` as initial guess(es).
-- When `::mant::isVerbose` is set to true, the optimisation process will print out useful information about the optimisation progress.
+- When `::mant::isVerbose` is set to `true`, the optimisation process will print out useful information about the optimisation progress.

 **Exceptions**